tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

 ![Normal and Inverse](img/normal_inverse.png)

 ## Integrating text modes within strings
 This is something that's possible on several 8-bit computers but not on the Apple II, except if you have a 80-column card.
-In this case, **and** if the card is active, you can use CTRL-O and CTRL-N to instruct the computer than the following characters are respectively in `INVERSE` or `NORMAL` modes.
-There's no CTRL code for the `FLASH` mode though as the 80 column cannot display `FLASH` characters.
+In this case, **and** if the card is active, you can use CTRL-O and CTRL-N to instruct the computer that the following characters are respectively in `INVERSE` or `NORMAL` modes.
+There's no CTRL code for the `FLASH` mode though, as the 80 column cannot display `FLASH` characters.

 We are going to do exactly the same but without the need for a 80-column card and we will add a CTRL code for the `FLASH` mode too !